N-2-O/COMP2200-practical-workshops-N-2-O/README.md

 You can update this README file to personalise your repository (using Markdown language).

 ### In command prompt/terminal:
-To download (copy) files to local device:
+To download (copy/update) all files to local device:

 `git pull`